 The wasps followed me and continued to sting, but I didn't know how the others fared.
 The slope flattened out somewhat and at that point it became nearly impossible to drag Don by myself.
 Amalia and Tracy came up and we continued to drag Don to safety.
 After a bit, Don asked to be helped to his feet and so I stood in front of him and let him use my back and shoulders to get up.
 It was impossible for him to put any weight on his left foot, so I put his arm around my neck and supported him on his left side while Amalia supported him on his right side and we then walked where the horses were under a tree.

 We called for Grant to bring the Kubota to pick Don up.
 Don complained of pain in his lower leg, but seemed to be otherwise all right.
-Surprisingly he had very few (or no) wasps stings since they devoted all their "venom" to me.
+Surprisingly he had very few (or no) wasps stings since they devoted all their "venom" on me.
 It didn't take Grant long to bring up the Kubota and in the meanwhile, I found that Tracy's beautiful silver flask from Scotland was full of quality whiskey and I helped myself to much of it with very salubrious results.